-- Most carbonators (the component used to manufacture carbonated water) require a 100 gallon per hour water supply. - To assure this volume, water should fill a 5 gal bucket within 3 min's - A minimum 1/2" water supply line is required from the building feed to the point of connection - A minimum of 3/8" line is required from the point of connection to the unit and carbonator - Copper, stainless or braided nylon supply tubing is acceptable - A maximum of 6 feet is recommended from supply to carbonator
+- Most carbonators (the component used to manufacture carbonated water) require a 100 gallon per hour water supply. - To assure this volume, water should fill a 5 gal bucket within 3 min's - A minimum 1/2" water supply line is required from the building feed to the point of connection - A minimum of 3/8" line is required from the point of connection to the unit and carbonator - Braided nylon supply tubing will be used to deliver water to and from the carbonator.